TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 The build can be present either on a local filesystem or as a resource on the web.

-For example, to use **TIBCO ComputeDB Enterprise** build to launch the cluster, download the product tarball from https://edelivery.tibco.com to your local machine and give its path as value to above option.
+For example, to use **TIBCO ComputeDB Enterprise** build to launch the cluster, download the product tarball from https://edelivery.tibco.com to your local machine and give its path as value to the above option.

 ```pre
 ./snappy-ec2 -k my-ec2-key -i ~/my-ec2-key.pem launch my-cluster --snappydata-tarball="/home/ec2-user/snappydata/distributions/TIB_compute_1.1.1_linux.tar.gz"